navidrome/website/content/en/docs/installation/linux.md

 If everything is set up correctly, Navidrome will be accessible via web browser: http://localhost:4533.

-## Migrate from self-built to .deb Pre-built package
+## Migrate from manual installation to .deb Pre-built package

-Migrating from a self-built Navidrome instance to the new pre-built .deb package version can streamline updates and maintenance.
+Migrating from a manually installed Navidrome instance to the new pre-built .deb package version can streamline updates and maintenance.
 This guide will walk you through the process of migrating your existing Navidrome setup on Linux to the .deb package version, specifically from the 0.54.1 release.

 Before starting the migration, ensure you have: